Smartphone as a DAP (Digital Audio Player): Is It Possible?

 What is a Digital Audio Player (DAP)?

 A Digital Audio Player (DAP) is an electronic device specifically designed to play music in the form of audio files in formats such as MP3, WAV, FLAC, ALAC, among others.
-However, there are other characteristics that distinguish a DAP from other devices.
+However, there are additional characteristics that distinguish a DAP from other devices.

 Illustrative image of a Digital Audio Player (DAP) – In the photo, the Sony NW-ZX707 model (Image: Vitor Valeri/Hi-Fi Hub)